swathigithubrit/Local-Excel-IVR-API/README.md

 Validation of Confidence_Score (0–1) and mandatory fields

-Handles missing Excel file by creating it automatically
+Automatic handling of missing Excel file (creates it if not present)

-Swagger UI available for testing: http://127.0.0.1:8000/docs
+Interactive Swagger UI available for testing: http://127.0.0.1:8000/docs

 Fully offline — Excel remains local, API runs on your machine

 🔹 Project Structure
 Excel_API_Project/